 - Tesla hood pops up an inch, but the latch is still engaged.

-- Frunk won’t open at all; it makes a noise when pressing open.
+- Frunk won’t open at all; pressing open makes a noise.

 - Frunk does not fully close but engages.